Inbarlahat/HackRU-2022/README.md

 # HackRU-2022
-## Reichman's University annual Hackathon 2022: We won :)
+## Reichman University's annual Hackathon 2022: We won :)
 The challenge was to create a new feature for the brand FACTORY54

 <br>